el-yawd/jam/docs/REFERENCE.md

 A struct may define a `drop` method that runs automatically when an owned instance goes out of scope.
-The drop method takes `self: mut Self` and runs exactly once per owned value — even on early returns, in match arms, and through nested control flow.
+The drop method takes `self: mut Self` and runs exactly once per owned value, even on early returns, in match arms, and through nested control flow.
 There is no manual `defer` ceremony.

 ```jam